julia-popko/julia-popko.github.io/_projects/sotonweb.md

      title_1="Challenge"
      content_1="To design not just the digital product itself, but the best possible customers experiences." title_2="Limitations"
-     content_2="Site should load fast hence any large images any interactions must be kept with moderation." title_3="Result"
+     content_2="Site should load fast hence any large images or interactions must be kept with moderation." title_3="Result"
-     content_3="A responsive, complete design a responsive website & portfolio"
+     content_3="A responsive, complete design of a website & portfolio."
 %}

 {%
      include section.html
      title="UX Research"
      content="In the first place, I've done some research about the traget group to learn more about it.
-Building an online porflio might seem a relatively simple task but we must remember that Sotonweb's clients differ when it comes to the level of digital skills and come from different environements so it was decided website should be as accessible, readible and easy to navigate as possible.
+Building an online porflio might seem a relatively simple task but we must remember that Sotonweb's clients differ when it comes to the level of digital skills and come from different environements so it was decided website should be as accessible, readible and as easy to navigate as possible.
 I did also a competitive analysis of other creative agencies to compare and collect the data about all the companies and be able to discuss my research and design decisions together with the client."
 %}

 > Reviewing and preparing Information Architecture was crucial for this project - to optimize search process and to give the site competitve advanatage by avoiding overhelming it with content and unnecessary infromation.